Successful marketing is a bit like swimming.

 Or you can simply focus on efficiency.
 Make small adjustments to your existing materials that lead to big wins.

-One place worthy of this type of attention is your email outreach.
+One place worthy of this type of attention is your email copywriting.

 So, let me show you a subtle trick – a way to instantly trigger more interest in your messages and keep prospects craving more…